 Where is the TOC assessment panel held?

-All TOC assessment panels are held in London.
+All TOC assessment panels are held in at our GCC office in London.

 How do I apply for the TOC?